Most Walkable Chicago Neighborhoods 2026 — Walk Scores & Prices

 5. Logan Square — Walk Score: 88

 Logan Square has been the "it's getting there" neighborhood for years — and it's mostly gotten there.
 The boulevard is gorgeous, the restaurant scene on Milwaukee Avenue is serious, and prices remain lower than the neighborhoods to the east.
 Transit (Blue Line) connects you downtown in 25 minutes.
+The neighborhood also has genuine cultural character — the Logan Square Farmers Market is one of the city's best.

 Median home price: ~$430K.
 Median rent: ~$1,750/mo.
 Best for: First-time buyers, renters who want the most neighborhood for their money, anyone priced out of Wicker Park.

 Trade-off: Violent crime is higher than the neighborhoods above.
 Research specific blocks before committing — it varies significantly street to street.
+The western side of Logan Square, particularly near Humboldt Park, requires more due diligence.

 The bottom line